 While undergoing therapies at Walter Reed, Nathan was determined to run again.
 Before his injury, he would run three to four miles a day, 3 times a week.
 At first, doctors advised him his bone density was too thin for the pressure.
 Gradually, he built up enough strength and endurance to pound the pavement again, starting with 30 second intervals.
 He is now able to complete 5K races.
 “Running is something I have always enjoyed doing.
 Learning to run again has been a challenge, but it helps me feel good about myself,” he says.

 Now medically retired, Nathan enjoys spending time outside with his wife Missy and their two children.
-He earned his bachelor’s degree from St. Louis University and is now working on his master’s in social work.
+He earned his master’s degree in social work from St. Louis University in May 2018.

 Though Nathan has made significant progress in his recovery, living in non-accessible housing has been a challenge.
 He is unable to use his wheelchair in his current home because it is two levels, resulting in him wearing his prosthetic all day.
 Missy often worries about him in the bathroom because he has to jump in the shower and balance on one leg, risking further injury.
 Receiving a specially adapted custom single-level Homes For Our Troops home with an accessible bathroom will ease these challenges for Nathan, and allow him to help Missy more with daily tasks and caring for their children.

 Originally from Missouri, Nathan is choosing to remain in his home state and build his home there.
 Nathan and Missy are in awe that organizations like HFOT exist.
 “It is amazing there are people in the world who are willing to build specially adapted homes for injured Veterans like myself,” he says.
 “Once you are in this organization, you are in it for life.
 That’s what family does – they look out for each other.”